Site Logo

 Library staff moved its materials in February 2026 from the temporary library to the renovated library.

-They said several building projects remain underway for a few more months as warmer weather comes that won’t interfere with library operations, such as installing a cedar sun shade on the east window wall, irrigation updates, and landscaping.
+They said several building projects remain underway for a few more months while awaiting warmer weather that won’t interfere with library operations, such as installing a cedar sun shade on the east window wall, irrigation updates, and landscaping.

 “While the project took longer than originally planned, we’re very pleased with the craftsmanship Hoch Construction and local subcontractors have brought to the work,” Glaude said.